Applying to Medical School

 - Medical schools will start sending interview invitations.

-- You will receive acceptances or waitlist notices from mid-October 2019 to July 2020.
+- You will receive acceptances or waitlist notices starting mid-October

 - Watch trafficking rules.